jiwon-lieb/mbti_peptalk/README.md

 ---

 ## 🚀 **About the Project**
 The MBTI Pep Talk API is a simple yet charming API that returns thoughtful, witty, and heartfelt pep talks for each of the 16 MBTI types.
-Not only does it customize advice for each MBTI type, but it also allows users to select a **mood**—because everyone needs different advice when they’re feeling **sad**, or **angry**.
+Not only does it customize advice for each MBTI type, but it also allows users to select a **mood**—because everyone needs different advice when they’re feeling **sad**, **angry**, **frustrated**, etc.

 This is just the beginning!
 Future versions will include more **emotions**, **customizable advice**, and maybe even **user-generated pep talks**.